DIYbiosphere/sphere/docs/help/ELI5-guide.md

 ---

 # Explain Like I'm 5 (ELI5) Guide
-This is a super simple/101/beginner/crash course/for dummies/ guide to help out the utterly confused.
+This is a super simple/101/beginner/crash course/for dummies guide to help out the utterly confused.

 GitHub is a web service that host your project folder (or repository), just like Dropbox, it's in their cloud/server GitHub uses this software called Git,